 Applications can be submitted either Early Action or on a Rolling admissions basis throughout the year.
-Early Action applications must be submitted by November 9 (deadline extended due to Hurricane Sandy) or January 3.
+Early Action applications must be submitted by November 1 or January 2.
 Before an application for a first year student can be reviewed, it must include a full record of high school transcripts, a letter of recommendation, a resume and a personal statement.
 We are also a test optional school.
 You may choose whether or not to submit SAT or ACT scores, but if you choose not to submit your test scores, you will be required to submit an Insight Portfolio with three short essay responses (approximately 100 words each) and a recent, graded writing sample.
 To learn more about our Test Optional Policy, click here.

 SAT Code: 3418

 If you have taken any courses at the college level, please be sure to submit official transcripts in order to receive transfer credit.
 Green Mountain College also awards credit for a score of 3 or above on an exam taken through the Advanced Placement (AP) Program.
 To be eligible to receive credit, please be sure to forward an official Advanced Placement Score Report with your application.

 Additional application materials, including a portfolio of class work, a Creative Arts portfolio, an employment portfolio and/or supplemental letters of recommendation, are encouraged.

 Once an application is complete the Admissions team will review it.
 Decisions are typically made within 2 to 3 weeks.

 Home-schooled students not receiving a diploma from an accredited agency may submit a GED in place of high school transcripts.
 Home-schooled students must still submit SAT or ACT scores, a personal statement, and a letter of recommendation from an individual who can attest to the student's ability to perform in the classroom.